nasa/Common-Metadata-Repository/semantic-search-app/README.md

 Poll the returned `status_url`.
 Once it succeeds, `/health` should return 200 and searches can use `GET /semantic-collections`.
 Set `search-app`'s semantic service URL to the Terraform `semantic_search_url` output and enable its semantic-search feature flag only after direct testing.

+The container runs as a non-root user and uses Fargate's writable ephemeral container filesystem for `/tmp`.
+The `ephemeral_storage_gib` setting therefore bounds space available while an import downloads and validates its JSONL source.